CleanMyMac vs CleanMyMac X: what's the difference?

 CleanMyMac vs CleanMyMac X — are they the same thing or completely different apps?
 I've seen this question a lot recently, and honestly, some of the threads on our favorite community forums are pretty confusing.

-The company behind the apps (MacPaw) has been on the scene since 2008, but since they relaunched the all-new CleanMyMac in 2024, many users have asked: Is it a simple rebrand or a completely redesigned tool?
+The company behind the apps, MacPaw, has been on the scene since 2008, but since they relaunched CleanMyMac in 2024, many users have asked: Is it a simple rebrand or a completely redesigned tool?

-After testing both versions and comparing their features side by side, I can confirm it's not just a name change.
+After testing both apps side by side, the difference is substantial.
 The new CleanMyMac is a revamped app with reorganized tools, updated features, and new functionality, designed for newer Macs and Apple Silicon.

-Below, I'll break down exactly what's changed, what's been added or removed, and which version suits different users.
+Below, I'll break down what's changed, what's been added or removed, which version suits different users, what it costs, and how to upgrade.

 CleanMyMac X: What the older version offered